6.11. Scientific ML Verification

 statement through explicit interpretation maps.

 Lean has a local enclosure theorem, and the executable checker puts imported ODE or PINN artifacts into the shape that theorem expects.
-This does not prove every neural ODE or every external integrator correct.
+Broader neural ODE and integrator claims need their own enclosure conditions and agreement evidence.

 6.11.2.
 PINN Certificates